 For more information on this and other Assembly Bill 825 block grants, please visit the CDE Web site at http://www.cde.ca.gov/fg/aa/ca/.

 If you have any program questions, please contact Roxane Fidler, Education Programs Consultant, Professional Development Office, at 916-323-4861 or by e-mail at email@example.com.
 If you have questions regarding this apportionment, please contact

-Christina Schlueter, Analyst, Categorical Programs Unit, at 916-324-9806 or by e-mail at email@example.com [Note, the preceding information is no longer valid.]
+Christina Schlueter, Analyst, Categorical Programs Unit, at 916-324-9806 or by e-mail at firstname.lastname@example.org [Note: the preceding contact information is no longer valid.]

 Susan Lange, Deputy Superintendent